The Supreme Court’s suddenly blockbuster term

 “On the other hand, it’s not entirely unpredictable we find ourselves in this situation,” she adds.

-On Tuesday, Mr. Trump’s legal team asked three judges at the D.C.
-Circuit Court of Appeals to declare that a president who had not first been impeached by the House and convicted by the Senate was immune from criminal prosecution.
-In an exchange that raised legal eyebrows from coast to coast, Mr. Trump’s attorney asserted that would hold true even if a president ordered the assassination of a political rival.
-The justices declined to hear the case before the appeals court weighed in, but it seems all but certain the Supreme Court will be asked to decide the issue.
+On Tuesday, Mr. Trump’s legal team asked three judges at the U.S. Court of Appeals for the District of Columbia Circuit to declare that a president who had not first been impeached by the House and convicted by the Senate was immune from criminal prosecution.
+In an exchange that raised legal eyebrows from coast to coast, Mr. Trump’s attorney asserted that this would hold true even if a president ordered the assassination of a political rival.
+The justices declined to hear the case before the appeals court weighs in, but it seems all but certain the Supreme Court will be asked to decide the issue.

 And even if the justices saw it coming, they are now facing six months of political scrutiny, compressed timelines, and unprecedented legal questions.
 However they rule, they’re certain to anger a segment of the country and sow further distrust in their judicial integrity.
 And when voters head to the polls in November, the rulings are likely to be fresh in their minds.